azavea/pfb-network-connectivity/README.LOCAL-ANALYSIS.md

 ## Setup

-All commands should be run inside the VM from the `/vagrant/` directory.
-To SSH into the VM, run `vagrant ssh` from the project directory on your host machine.

 The container is built by `scripts/update`, but can also be rebuilt separately by running:
 ```
 docker compose build analysis